-The shoulder is a unique joint that, as opposed to other joints in the body like the hip or the knee, can move in a vast arc of motion in nearly all directions.
-This motion comes at the cost of sprains and strains, as the ligaments and tendons are bearing the majority of forces that are imparted across the joint during activities like throwing a baseball, playing volleyball, or lifting a heavy object.
+Orthopedic Shoulder Surgery in Wayne & Paramus, NJThe shoulder is a unique joint that can move in a large arc of motion in nearly all directions.
+This motion comes at the cost of sprains and strains, as the ligaments and tendons bear the forces imparted across the joint during activities like throwing a baseball, playing volleyball or lifting a heavy object.

 Do I Need Shoulder Surgery?